 The Secret to Making Sure the Sugar Dissolves

 Well, the problem is that if you just stir all of these together the sugar will sink to the bottom.
 So the best way to make lemonade is to make a simple syrup first, by heating water and sugar together until the sugar is completely dissolved, and then mix that with the lemon juice.

 The proportions will vary depending on how sweet and strong you like your lemonade, and how sour your lemons are to begin with.
 Late season lemons are less sour than early season lemons.
 Meyer lemons are sweeter than standard lemons.

 Start with the proportions of 1 cup of sugar, 1 cup of water, 1 cup of lemon juice.
 Reduce the sugar amount if you are using Meyer lemons or if you like your lemonade less sweet.
-(I usually use 3/4 cup of lemon juice.)
+(I usually use 3/4 cup of sugar.)

 Make the simple syrup, combine with the lemon juice, and then add more water (and ice) to dilute the lemonade to your taste.